-Course Faculty - provide for classroom and clinical instruction, academic advisement, and counseling with students, and work with employers to coordinate employment opportunities for students.
-Hours of operation are 7:30 a.m. - 2:30 p.m., unless in clinical.
+Course Faculty - provide for classroom/clinical instruction, academic advisement, counsel with students, and fulfill all functions based on the regulations of VBON and ACEN.
+Hours of operation are 7:30 a.m. - 2:30 p.m. unless in clinical.

 Financial Aid Advisor - assists students with pursuing eligibility for selected financial aid opportunities.